 National Suicide and Self-Harm Monitoring System

-The Commission is working with the Australian Institute of Health and Welfare (AIHW) to establish a national suicide and self-harm monitoring system.
+The Commission, together with the Australian Institute of Health and Welfare (AIHW), has established Australia’s first national suicide and self-harm monitoring system.

-Following the National Suicide Prevention Summit held in December 2018, the Commission made a number of recommendations on the key actions to prevent suicide deaths in Australia.
+The development of the suicide monitoring system began following the National Suicide Prevention Summit held in December 2018 where the Commission made a number of recommendations on key actions to prevent suicide deaths in Australia.
 One of those recommendations was to establish a national system for the collection, coordination and timely delivery of regional and demographic information on the incidence of suicide and suicide behaviour, to enable focused and timely preventive actions to be implemented.

 Expert Advisory Group members

-The Commission has established an Expert Advisory Group for the National Suicide and Self-Harm Monitoring System project to support the development, implementation, and application of the monitoring system by providing advice as required.
+The Commission has established an Expert Advisory Group for the suicide monitoring system to support the development, implementation, and application of the monitoring system by providing advice as required.

 The membership of the Expert Advisory Group includes representation from suicide prevention experts, academics and researchers, service providers, and people with lived experience.

-- Ms Christine Morgan, Chair, CEO, National Mental Health Commission
+- Christine Morgan, Chair, CEO, National Mental Health Commission

 - Dr Grant Sara, Member, Chair of the Mental Health Information Strategy Standing Committee

-- Ms Nieves Murray, Member, CEO, Suicide Prevention Australia
+- Nieves Murray, Member, CEO, Suicide Prevention Australia

 - Associate Professor Jo Robinson, Member, Head Suicide Prevention Research, Orygen